bibliography

 Executive summary: US Senator from Pennsylvania, 1995-2007

 In a 2002 article about the controversy over Catholic priests molesting young children, Santorum wrote, "It is startling that those in the media and academia appear most disturbed by this aberrant behavior, since they have zealously promoted moral relativism by sanctioning 'private' moral matters such as alternative lifestyles."
-In Washington, he led a weekly devotions session for other Catholics in Congress, but Democrats were not allowed to attend.
-In 2001, he tried to attach an amendment to Bush's No Child Left Behind Act that would have mandated that public schools teach "intelligent design" alongside evolution.
+During his Senate years in Washington, he led a weekly devotions session for other Catholics in Congress, but Democrats were not allowed to attend.
+In 2001, he tried to attach an amendment to the No Child Left Behind Act that would have mandated that public schools teach "intelligent design" alongside evolution.

-Santorum always opposed abortion, although he prefered to use the word 'infanticide', and his arguments seemed to be very deeply felt.
-When his wife miscarried in 1996, they named the dead fetus Gabriel after the Biblical archangel, and brought its lifeless body to his family.
+Santorum, originally pro-choice[1], opposes abortion, describing it as "infanticide", and his arguments seem to be very deeply felt.
+When his wife suffered a second trimester miscarriage in 1996, they named the dead fetus Gabriel after the Biblical archangel, and presented its lifeless body to his family.
 Their children, including three kids under seven, spent several hours cuddling and kissing Gabriel, singing lullabies in his ear, because Santorum wanted them to "absorb and understand that they had a brother."
-Santorum's wife wrote a book of Letters to Gabriel, a collection of prayers and anti-abortion arguments, including a stirring call for Gabriel's support of anti-abortion legislation, and Santorum has read from the book in debate on the Senate floor.
+Santorum's wife wrote a book of Letters to Gabriel, a collection of prayers and anti-abortion arguments, including a stirring call for Gabriel's support of anti-abortion legislation, and Santorum read from the book in debate on the Senate floor.

-Santorum once said that "the ultimate homeland security issue" is making sure sodomites and homosexuals cannot marry each other.
-As communist North Korea announced its nuclear weapons program, Santorum said that Iran was a bigger nuclear threat, because Korean dictator Kim Jong Il "doesn't want to die; he wants to watch NBA basketball".
-Santorum used the auspices of J. R. R. Tolkien's Lord of the Rings to explain the Iraq war: "As the hobbits are going up Mount Doom, the Eye of Mordor is being drawn somewhere else.
-It's being drawn to Iraq and it's not being drawn to the U.S. You know what?
-I want to keep it on Iraq.
-I don't want the Eye to come back here to the United States."
-Numerous times, Santorum claimed that Saddam Hussein's alleged weapons of mass destruction were found in Iraq, alluding to small quantities of decades-old chemical weapons found during the 2003 invasion of Iraq, and announced then with little fanfare.
-After a Defense Department spokesman flatly told Fox News that these vastly degraded weapons, left over from Iraq's 1980s war against Iran, were "not the WMDs for which this country went to war", Santorum replied that he would "wait and see what the actual Defense Department formally says".
+Numerous times, Santorum has claimed that Saddam Hussein's alleged weapons of mass destruction were found in Iraq, alluding to small quantities of decades-old, depleted chemical weapons which were found during the 2003 invasion of Iraq and announced at that time with little fanfare.
+After a Defense Department spokesman flatly told Fox News that these vastly degraded weapons, left over from Iraq's 1980s war against Iran, were "not the WMDs for which this country went to war", Santorum replied that he would "wait and see what the actual Defense Department formally says."

-Along with Dick Armey, Tom DeLay, and Grover Norquist, Santorum was at the center of the Republicans' tactic of pressuring lobbying firms to hire only Republicans.
+Early in the George W. Bush administration, along with Dick Armey, Tom DeLay, and Grover Norquist, Santorum was at the center of the Republicans' tactic of pressuring lobbying firms to hire only Republicans.
 At regularly scheduled once-weekly meetings held since Republicans took Congress and in 1994, Santorum and other leading Republicans were provided with a list of job openings at lobbying companies, and literally told the lobbyists who to hire -- always well-connected Republicans.
-It was called the "K Street Project" because most lobbying firms have offices on Washington's K Street, but the system backfired when the lobbyists' "freeze-out" of Democrats became so successful that all the legislators on the take from crooked lobbyist Jack Abramoff were Republicans.
+Called the "K Street Project" because most lobbying firms have offices on Washington's K Street, the idea backfired when the lobbyists' "freeze-out" of Democrats became so successful that all the legislators on the take from crooked lobbyist Jack Abramoff were Republicans.
 When the arrangement was first reported in 2006, Santorum denied it was true and claimed to not even know Abramoff.
 When it was proven that Abramoff had been involved, Santorum announced that the "K Street" meetings had been ended.
-Months later it was reported that the meetings between lobbyists and Republicans were still being held at the same time, place, and day, once weekly.
+Months later it was reported that the meetings between lobbyists and Republicans were still being held weekly at the same time, place, and day.
 In 2006, the non-partisan Citizens for Responsibility and Ethics in Washington named Santorum one of the twenty most corrupt US legislators.

-He lost his Senate seat in 2006 (in a landslide to Bob Casey, Jr., losing 41% to 59%), and in an ironic finale to his public career, a major issue in the campaign was that Santorum was living in a house he owned in Virginia -- not in Pennsylvania.
+He lost his Senate seat to Bob Casey, Jr. in 2006, losing 41% to 59%, and in an ironic finale to his public career, a major issue in the campaign was that Santorum was living in a house he owned in Virginia -- not in Pennsylvania.
 Further, he had taken a second mortgage on his Virginia home from a private bank that serves only "affluent investors and institutions", a bank which requires that borrowers have assets far in excess of anything Santorum reported in his public financial disclosure reports.

 Father: (psychologist)